nok/sklearn-porter/readme.md

 joblib.dump(clf, 'model.pkl')
 ```

-After that the model can be ported by using the following command:
+After that the model can be transpiled by using the following command:

 ```sh
 python -m sklearn_porter --input <pickle_file> [--output <destination_dir>] [--language {c,go,java,js,php,ruby}]